transloadit/uppy/website/src/docs/statusbar.md

 ### `replaceTargetContent: false`

 Remove all children of the `target` element before mounting the StatusBar.
 By default, Uppy will append any UI to the `target` DOM element.
 This is the least dangerous option.
 However, you may have some fallback HTML inside the `target` element in case JavaScript or Uppy is not available.
-In that case you can set `replaceTargetContent: true` to clear the `target` before appending.
+In that case, you can set `replaceTargetContent: true` to clear the `target` before appending.

 [FileInput]: https://github.com/transloadit/uppy/blob/master/src/plugins/FileInput.js
 [DragDrop]: /docs/dragdrop